top of page

 (7) Stay flexible.
 Be ready to pivot if you must.

-Be resolved to exit quickly if you feel the environment is unsafe.
-For example, we arrived at a family gathering after traveling across the country to get there, and found bowls of dry roasted peanuts placed throughout the house.
-(It really was on us because we hadn't had The Allergy Conversation with the hosts before the event.)
-We made a beeline for the backyard with our son, and kept him outside until we could explain the situation and make a graceful getaway.
+For example, we arrived at a family gathering after traveling across the country to get there, and found bowls of dry roasted peanuts scattered throughout the house.
+We made a beeline for the backyard with our son and kept him outside until we could make a graceful exit.
 Even removing the peanuts would not have helped, with peanut crumbs and dust flying everywhere.
 Our relatives were focused on the party they were hosting.
-I think they sort of understood, but I don't think they really understood.
+I think they sort of understood why we had to leave, but I don't think they really understood.

 (8) And if all else fails, you can always choose to opt-out and make other plans.